cpacker/MemGPT/docs/embedding_endpoints.md

 ## Local Embeddings

 MemGPT can compute embeddings locally using a lightweight embedding model [`BAAI/bge-small-en-v1.5`](https://huggingface.co/BAAI/bge-small-en-v1.5).

-!!! warning "Local LLM Performance"
+> 🚧 Local LLM Performance
+>

-    The `BAAI/bge-small-en-v1.5` was chose to be lightweight, so you may notice degraded performance with embedding-based retrieval when using this option.
+> The `BAAI/bge-small-en-v1.5` was chosen to be lightweight, so you may notice degraded performance with embedding-based retrieval when using this option.

 To compute embeddings locally, install dependencies with:
 ```